OverDEdge/Quiz-App/README.md

 At the end of the Quiz the total score is displayed with a button that gives the option to restart the quiz.

-The inspriation for the app has been taken from the London Brewery App Turtorial: https://github.com/londonappbrewery/quizzler-flutter
+The inspiration for the app has been taken from the London Brewery App Turtorial: https://github.com/londonappbrewery/quizzler-flutter

 ## Main Parts
 The App is divided into seven main files: